OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

         x = Float(0.0, iotype='in', desc='The variable x')
         y = Float(0.0, iotype='in', desc='The variable y')

         f_xy = Float(iotype='out', desc='F(x,y)')

 .. index:: Traits

-OpenMDAO has two kinds of variables: internal variables and public variables. *Internal* variables are used internally to a component but are ignored by the framework. *Public* variables are publicly visible (and manipulable if they are inputs) in the framework.
-Public variables are declared in the class definition of a component.
+In python, all objects have *attributes*, but making all of those attributes visible to the framework would be overwhelming, so OpenMDAO requires you to declare what we call *Variables* to indicate the specific inputs and outputs that you want your component to make available to other components.
+Variables are usually declared in the class definition of a component.

-All of your inputs and outputs are floating point numbers, so you will use a type of public variable called *Float*.
+In this example, all of your inputs and outputs are floating point numbers, so you will use a type of variable called *Float*.
 The Float constructor contains a default value and some arguments.
 The default value has been set to zero for the x and y.

 The argument *iotype* declares this variable as an input or an output.
 This argument is required.
 If it is omitted (or misspelled), then the variable